dwhiffing/fury/content/nato/dk/army/body.md

 to the ‘A5’ level as well as purchasing a further 110 to replace its aging Centurions in 1992.
-Historically the second order was filled from surplus German Army stock as that force downsized – in Northern Fury these were still required and not available from surplus so they are new build tanks.
+Historically the second order was filled from surplus German Army stock as that force downsized – in Northern Fury these were still required and not available from surplus, so they are new build tanks.

 <img src="/assets\images\nato\dk\army\image2.jpg" style="width:5in;height:3.75in" />